JP Schools Policies & Procedures

 In-School Suspension (ISS): In-school suspension students must serve ISS from 7:30am to 3:40pm for the number of days suspended.

-A parent must appear with the student on the first day of an in-school suspension at 7:30am to attend a conference with an administrator and to sign an ISS agreement.
+A parent must appear with the student on the first day of an in-school suspension to attend a conference with an administrator and to sign an ISS agreement.
 If the parent/guardian does not appear, the student will be placed in ISS, dismissed at regular school time (2:40).
 The student will not receive credit for serving that day of ISS, and be required to make up the assigned day of ISS.

 In order for the student to officially serve the ISS, they must be present from 7:30am – 3:40pm